casey-martin/strat-of-tech/README.md

 As stated on Jerry's website, this book is a form of shareware.
 You may find additional information on the landing page for [The Strategy of Technology](https://www.jerrypournelle.com/slowchange/Strat.html) about where to send funds if you find this edition of the book useful.
 If Dr. Possony's or Dr. Pournelle's estates wish for me to remove this repository, I will be happy to oblige.

+## Minor changes
+I have created higher resolution images and figures, although the original images from Dr. Pournelle's website are included in the `images` directory but are not rendered in the document.
+I have also made some minor formatting changes to Dr. Kane's post-chapter notes.

 ## To Do:
   - Clean up fig and chart captions/titles
+  - Pretty up the S-Curve chart
   - Add background color `mdframed` charts
   - Add Dr. Kane's notes
     - Get dates for Soviet ballistic missiles